Q&A on UWCSEA admissions

 - Is there an advantage to making a dual application?

-- If I have applied to both campuses, how do you select which campus to offer?
+- If I have made a dual application, how do you select which campus to offer?
 If I have applied for more than one child, will they be split across campuses, or will they be offered a place on the same campus?

 - If a dual campus applicant declines an offered place at one campus, can they still be considered for a place at the other?